WHAT TO DO IN ONE DAY IN ALICANTE

 El Barrio / Old Town of Alicante

 From the castle, you can head to the old town of Alicante.
-To be very honest with you, this place was recommended as a top place to visit in Alicante, but while it is cute and lovely to stroll, if you are short on time, skip it.
-You can get a first good impression from top of the castle and overview the old town.
+This place was recommended as a top place to visit in Alicante, but while it is cute and lovely to stroll, skip it if you are short on time.
+You can get a first good impression from the top of the castle and overview the old town.

 Beautiful houses line the street, and I enjoyed the street art most of all.
 If you are looking for restaurants and cafes, you might find a great option here.